Back to Roku Guides

 Check for Overheating

 If your Roku displays a temperature warning or starts buffering after an hour or more of use, it may be overheating.
-Ensure the device has adequate ventilation with at least 2 inches of clearance on all sides.
+Make sure the device has adequate ventilation with at least 2 inches of clearance on all sides.
 Do not stack the Roku on top of other electronics like cable boxes or game consoles.
 Remove it from enclosed media cabinets where heat builds up.
 If using a Roku Streaming Stick, the HDMI extender cable helps by moving the device away from the hot HDMI port area.

 4